Workplace Safety: Analysis Using Workers' Compensation Data in Wyoming

 Workers' Compensation (WC) records represent some of the most comprehensive information about workplace injures and illnesses in Wyoming.
 These records can be used to analyze the circumstances surrounding injuries, provide prevention guidance, and prepare first responders.
 This article introduces the reader to the incidence of claims information by type of claim and the industry of occurrence in Wyoming.

 Previous research using the WC dataset has yielded useful conclusions.
-For example, Leonard found that "injuries occurring in winter, spring a3t2and summer led to greater wage loss than those occurring in the fall" (Leonard, 2009).
+For example, Leonard found that "injuries occurring in winter, spring and summer led to greater wage loss than those occurring in the fall" (Leonard, 2009).
 A tabular analysis of workplace safety for nurses in Wyomingused WC data to indicate the rate at which nurses filed claims (see http://doe.state.wy.us/

-).
+LMI/dashboard/toc.htm).
 Further research using the datasets could yield beneficial insight into the effects of workplace injury on the dynamics of Wyoming's economy.

 For a given quarter, an initial claim is defined as a claim where the date of injury occurred in that quarter.
 A continued claim is defined as one that was initiated prior to the reference quarter and is still an active claim.
 Continued claims may cover long periods of time.
 Therefore, changes in the number of continued claims are likely to be less volatile than changes in the number of initial claims.